namanagrawal007/namanagrawal007/README.md

-- 🔭 I’m currently working on **AI Chatbot Development**

-- 🌱 I’m currently learning **HTML, CSS, and JavaScript Basics, Front-end and Back-end Development, Database Integration, Real-world Projects**
+🌱 I’m currently learning MERN Stack, ML, DSA.

-- 👯 I’m looking to collaborate on **Open Source Web Development Projects**

-- 💬 Ask me about **Front-end Development, JavaScript Frameworks**
+👨‍💻 All of my projects are available at https://github.com/namanagrawal007

-- 📫 How to reach me **namanagrawal190503@gmail.com**
+📫 How to reach me: namanagrawal190503@gmail.com

-- ⚡ Fun fact **I can solve a Rubik's cube in under a minute!**
+⚡ Fun fact: I can solve a Rubik's cube in under a minute!

 <h3 align="left">Connect with me:</h3>
 <p align="left">